 Current Standards for the Diagnosis and Treatment of Diabetes

-The diagnosis and ongoing management of diabetes currently requires direct measurement of blood glucose or glycated hemoglobin levels.
-There are a few methods used by medical professionals, including the glucose tolerance tests and random or fasting blood sugar tests.
+The diagnosis and ongoing management of diabetes currently require direct measurement of blood glucose or glycated hemoglobin levels.
+There are a few methods used by medical professionals, including glucose tolerance tests and random or fasting blood sugar tests.
 These methods are primarily known as amperometric detection tests because the reaction of blood sugar to a reagent generates a small electrical charge proportional to the levels of sugar in the sample.
 This method can be very accurate when performed in a laboratory setting and is also standardized and well understood.

-Current testing methods, while well-established, still pose numerous problems for patients and medical professionals around the world.
+Current testing methods, while well established, still pose numerous problems for patients and medical professionals around the world.
 In some cultures, there may be taboos or societal strictures regarding the drawing of blood that makes it difficult to secure patient compliance.
 Blood samples are also unstable and require refrigeration.
-This can be a significant issue in developing nations, especially rural areas where electricity and refrigeration might not be readily available.
+This can be a significant issue in developing nations, especially in rural areas where electricity and refrigeration might not be readily available.

 The chronic nature of managing diabetes requires those afflicted to monitor their glucose levels frequently on a daily basis.
 This involves collecting a tiny sample of blood, usually with a lancet prick to a finger.
 This procedure can be painful and can create additional complications if a diabetic has suppressed healing abilities, and they must be performed repeatedly on a daily basis.

 While handheld blood glucose monitors are becoming more readily available around the world (accounting for roughly 85% of all biomedical sensors sold to consumers today), the monitoring of glucose is still a manual process requiring test strips.
 Combined with environmental factors that could affect the test such as temperature and humidity, these blood-testing meters might not provide accurate measurements under all conditions.